 Our board of directors adopted corporate governance guidelines after the listing of our Ordinary Shares on Nasdaq, which now serve as a flexible framework within which our board of directors and its committees operate subject to the requirements of applicable law and regulations.
 Under these guidelines, it is our policy that the positions of chairman of the board of directors and Chief Executive Officer are held by the same person (subject to approval by our shareholders pursuant to the Companies Law, as described below).
-Under such circumstance, the guidelines also provide that the non-executive board members shall designate an independent director, who has served a minimum of one year as a director, to serve as the lead independent director.
-If at any meeting of the board of directors the lead independent director in the formal of the compensation committee, or an independent member of the board appointed by a majority of the independent members of the board present.
+Under such circumstance, the guidelines also provide that the non-executive board members shall designate an independent director.
+If at any meeting of the board of directors the lead independent director is not present, then for the purpose and duration of such meeting one of the following (in the following order) will act as the lead independent director: the chairman of the audit committee, chairman of the compensation committee, or an independent member of the board appointed by a majority of the independent members of the board present.